kerrymo/UCSBAdventure/README.md

 # The Legend of Yang
-Group Members: John Rehbein, Sitao Chen, Kerry Mo, Iris Xu, Qilin Liu
+Group Members: John Rehbein, Sitao Chen, Kerry Mo, Qilin Liu

 # How to run the game
 1. Buy a mac.